CEFNS Undergraduate Research and Design Symposium

 UnderGraduate Research And Design Symposium (UGRADS) site

-Presentations and posters were enjoyed all day on April 24th, 2015 at the NAU J. Lawrence Walkup Skydome and in the du Bois Center.
+Enjoy presentations and posters all day on April 29th, 2016 at the NAU J. Lawrence Walkup Skydome and in the du Bois Center.

 Undergraduate Symposium is a NAU campus-wide celebration of student achievement.

 present their collaborative efforts to the University and the general public.